Checkmk/ansible-collection-checkmk.general/README.md

 ## Roadmap
 <!-- Optional.
 Include the roadmap for this collection, and the proposed release/versioning strategy so users can anticipate the upgrade/update cycle. -->
-This is merely a collection of possible additions to the role.
+This is merely a collection of possible additions to the collection.
-Please do **not** consider a concrete planning document!
+Please do **not** consider it a concrete planning document!

 - Modules
   - Monitoring